gavindidrichsen/bolt_dynamic_inventory/docs/adr/0004-create-dynamic-inventory-groups-based-on-hostname-regex-patterns.md

 ## Context

-The orbstack_bolt_inventory plugin needed a way to dynamically create groups based on target name patterns.
+The bolt_dynamic_inventory plugin needed a way to dynamically create groups based on target name patterns.
 This would allow users to organize their targets into logical groups without hardcoding the group assignments in the plugin code.

 ## Decision